Income Research Paper Series – Research Paper

 What is the MBM?

-The Market Basket Measure (MBM) is based on the cost of a specific basket of goods and services representing a modest, basic standard of living.
-It includes the costs of food, clothing, footwear, transportation, shelter and other expenses for a reference family of two adults aged 25 to 49 and two children (aged 9 and 13).
-It provides thresholds for a finer geographic level than the low income cut-off (LICO), allowing, for example, different costs for rural areas in the different provinces.
+The MBM is a measure of low income based on the cost of a specific basket of goods and services representing a modest, basic standard of living.
+It includes the costs of food, clothing, footwear, transportation, shelter and other expenses for a reference family of two adults aged 25-49 and two children (aged 9 and 13).
+It provides thresholds for a finer geographic level than the LICO, allowing, for example, different costs for rural areas in the different provinces.
 These thresholds are compared to disposable income of families to determine low income status.
 Disposable income is defined as the sum remaining after deducting the following from total family income: total income taxes paid; the personal portion of payroll taxes; other mandatory payroll deductions such as contributions to employer-sponsored pension plans, supplementary health plans, and union dues; child support and alimony payments made to another family; out-of-pocket spending on child care; and non-insured but medically prescribed health-related expenses such as dental and vision care, prescription drugs, and aids for persons with disabilities.

-The MBM and the MBM disposable income were designed by a working group of Federal, Provincial and Territorial officials, led by Human Resources Development Canada (HRSDC) between 1997 and 1999 (Hatfield, 2002; Michaud, Cotton and Bishop 2004).
-During 2009 and early 2010, it underwent a comprehensive review of both content and methodology (HRSDC 2010).
-The consultation process, led by HRSDC, involved officials from Provincial and Territorial governments, other federal governments and agencies including Statistics Canada and a panel of experts in low income measurement.
-This review process led to a rebased series of thresholds (MBM 2008 base), revised historically to 2000, the beginning of the MBM time series.
+The MBM, including its definition of disposable income, was designed by a working group of Federal, Provincial and Territorial officials, led by ESDC between 1997 and 1999 (Hatfield 2002; Michaud, Cotton and Bishop 2004).
+During 2009 and early 2010, the MBM underwent a comprehensive review of both content and methodology (Hatfield, Pyper and Gustajtis 2010).
+Though led by ESDC, the consultation process involved officials from Provincial and Territorial governments, other federal departments and agencies including Statistics Canada and a panel of experts in low income measurement.
+This review process led to a rebased series of thresholds (MBM 2008 base) which was revised historically to 2000, the beginning of the MBM time series.
+Among the changes to the MBM resulting from the comprehensive review was the revision of the shelter component to include the costs of homeowners without mortgages.
+This revision recognized that, in a given year, homeowners without mortgages may pay less for shelter than they would if they were renting.

 How are MBM thresholds calculated?